armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/pipeline.md

 ## Example Policy

-This policy will prevent a pipeline from starting execution of other pipelines unless it waits for them to complete before continuing.
+This policy prevents a pipeline from starting execution of other pipelines unless it waits for them to complete before continuing.

 {{< prism lang="rego" line-numbers="true" >}}
 package spinnaker.execution.stages.before.pipeline